JinA0218/JinA0218.github.io/_projects/2_project.md

 Artificial neural networks (ANNs) excel at learning from large datasets but still suffer from **catastrophic forgetting**—the loss of previously learned knowledge when adapting to new tasks.
 Inspired by the **memory replay mechanisms** in the human brain, this project investigates the effectiveness of **internal replay** for **long-term memory in AI**.

 Using **CIFAR-100** in a **class-incremental learning (class-IL)** setting, we provide an in-depth analysis of internal replay, both as a standalone mechanism and in combination with **Synaptic Intelligence (SI)**.
-Our findings highlight the **trade-off between memory stability and learning plasticity**, while also revealing limitations of current brain-inspired approaches.
+The findings highlight the **trade-off between memory stability and learning plasticity**, while also revealing limitations of current brain-inspired approaches.

 ---